yala/OncoText/README.md

 <br/>

 ## System Requirements
+[Docker](https://docs.docker.com/install/) is the only real requirment.
 We recommend a GPU machine for larger databases and heavier training loads.
 If running OncoWeb, it should be run a seperate CPU instance such that it doesn't compete for resources.
-A working docker can be found at [here](dockerhub.com/yala/oncotext:0.1.0), and please look to the docker file if you wish to set this up on your server.
+A working docker can be found at [here](https://hub.docker.com/r/yala/oncotext/), and please look to the docker file if you wish to set this up on your server.

 <br/>